 In defence matters, Canada supports the NATO-Ukraine Distinctive Partnership through the provision of language, leadership, and peacekeeping training for Ukrainian military and civilian personnel.
 Ukraine is the third largest participant in Canada’s Military Training Cooperation Program (MTCP).

-The Canadian International Development Agency's (CIDA) technical cooperation program in Ukraine is now the only CIDA program in Europe.
-Ukraine is one of CIDA's 20 countries of concentration.
+Ukraine is one of Foreign Affairs, Trade and Development Canada (DFATD) 20 countries of concentration.
 Current projects focus on supporting economic opportunities for Ukrainians in a strengthened democracy.
 Through the G8-led Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, Canada and Ukraine cooperate in projects in the area of nuclear security and nuclear safety (including the Chornobyl Shelter Fund), the redirection of former weapons scientists through the Science and Technology Centre in Ukraine (STCU), and border security.

 Canada and Ukraine enjoy positive commercial relations.
 Two-way merchandise trade between Canada and Ukraine totalled $252.2 million in 2010.
 Canada’s merchandise exports totalled $156.7 million and included machinery, fish and seafood, aerospace products, pharmaceuticals, and meat (mainly pork).
 Canada’s imports from Ukraine totalled $95.5 million in 2010 with mineral fuels and oils, fertilizers, iron and steel and iron and steel products, and toys and sports equipment making up over three quarters of imports.
 Canada and Ukraine have signed a Foreign Investment Promotion and Protection Agreement, a Convention for the Avoidance of Double Taxation and an Air Transport Agreement.
 Negotiations toward a Canada-Ukraine Free Trade Agreement were officially announced in June 2010.